-This link takes you to a really interesting study about specific cues that men pick up around the time a woman is ovulating.
+For example, this link takes you to a really interesting study about specific cues that men pick up around the time a woman is ovulating.
 The researchers conclude that further studies are needed to discover how these unconscious body language signs relate to behaviour and communication in relationships.
-They want to find the ‘real’ and ‘perceived’ differences in behaviour between the sexes around the time of ovulation.
+They want to find the ‘real’ and ‘perceived’ differences in behaviour between men and women around the time of ovulation.

-I hope that you now understand how important it is not to jump to conclusions.
-You can see now that it is vital to check out what you perceive someone else’s body language signs mean.
+I hope that you can see how important it is not to jump to conclusions.
+With so many variables, it’s vital to check out what you perceive someone else’s body language signs to mean.

-You can do that by directly referring to what you have noticed and gently asking what happened when this or that was said.
-More subtly - come back to that part of the conversation at a later stage and talk a bit more and explore it a bit further.
+You can do this by directly referring to what you’ve noticed, and gently asking what happened when this or that was said.
+Or a more subtle approach: come back to that part of the conversation at a later stage, talk a bit more and explore it a little further.

-By being open, inviting, interested and non-judgmental you’re far more likely to find out what is going on for you partner, rather than just relying on body language signs.
+By being open, inviting, interested and non-judgemental you’re far more likely to find out what’s really going on for the other person – be that your partner or anyone else – rather than just trying to interpret body language signs alone.

 *Minkel J, Htaik O, Banks S, Dinges D. Emotional expressiveness in sleep-deprived healthy adults.
 Department of Psychology, University of Pennsylvania, 2011, via NCBI